prometheus/docs/content/docs/guides/ssh-portforwarding.md

 prometheus-tunnel@prometheus:~$
 ```

-You may choose a different port than 8080; If you use a port below 1024, you have to run the ssh command as root on
+You may choose a different port than 8080; if you use a port below 1024, you have to run the ssh command as root on
 your local machine.

 On Windows you might use